LOsioChico/TechLearningPlayground/README.md

 - `.gitignore`: Specifies the files and directories to ignore when committing to Git. 🙈
 - `.prettierignore`: Specifies the files and directories to ignore when running Prettier. 🧹
 - `.prettierrc`: Configuration file for Prettier. 🖌️

+- `package.json`: Configuration file for npm. 📦
 - `.vscode/settings.json`: Configuration file for VS Code's settings. ⚙️
-- `package.json`: Configuration file for npm. 📦
+- `.vscode/extensions.json`: Configuration file for VS Code's extensions. ⚙️

 ### GitHub Actions 🚀